Xarlizard/UniversityOfHelsinki-ComputerScience/FullStackOpen/Part-02/phonebook/README.md

 $ npm run dev
 ```

-You can then access the json-server on: http://localhost:3001/persons  (localhost port may be already in use, check terminal when running `npm run server`).
+You can then access the json-server on: http://localhost:3001/persons  (port may be already in use, check terminal when running `npm run server`).

 You can then access the app on: http://localhost:5173/  (localhost port may vary, check terminal if needed).